 The Drungar: People of Stone

 The dwarven Drungar believe their gods shaped them from mountain stone.
 Masters of forge, axe, and hammer, they thrive in the depths of the Hammer’s Hold Mountains, bound by unbreakable clan honor and ancestral duty.
+They maintain limited trade with the nations of the Human race.
+The Drungar live in a theocracy based on rules of honor and tradition.
 Each generation sees more drun born cursed, Nar-Kolbur, weak and tunnel-blind, threatening their very existence.
+Their high-priests guard a gift entrusted by the gods but not yet understood.
 They remember the Olmrun Brokgar, the world-breaking.
-Their high-priests guard a gift entrusted by the gods but not yet understood.

 The Elan’vul: People of Harmony

 The elven Elan’vul claim to be the eldest of races.
+They believe they were called from moonlit pools in a sacred grove by the creator’s song.
 Dwelling in ancient forests where every leaf whispers creation’s song, they perceive the vibrational music of living things that defines existence.
 They are a people of unmatched aesthetic refinement, and vanity is almost a sacred duty.
 Like the generational curse of the Drungar, the Elan’vul see more children born Vel’theenar, deaf to the song that is their birthright to hear.
 The legacy of their first queen haunts them.
 The sins of the Mad Queen created the Shadow-Bred, who plague the world hundreds of years after her fall.

 Humanity: The Scattered People